Total land protected: 10,416,714 hectares

 Location: 430km south east of Perth

-The Monjebup, Monjebup North and Monjebup Creek reserves protect a significant patch of bushland that's critical to restoring and relinking the heavily cleared landscape between the Stirling Range and Fitzgerald River national parks as part of the Gondwana Link Partnership project.
+The Monjebup, Monjebup North and Red Moort reserves protect a significant patch of bushland that's critical to restoring and relinking the heavily cleared landscape between the Stirling Range and Fitzgerald River national parks as part of the Gondwana Link Partnership.

 Area: 759,806 ha (Uunguu IPA stages 1 and 2)